rfennell/AzurePipelines/Extensions/WikiUpdater/readme.md

 - Message - The Git commit message
 - GitName - The name for the .gitatrributes file e.g. _builduser_ (not a critical value)
 - GitEmail - The email for the .gitatrributes file e.g. _builduser@domain_ (not a critical value)
-- Replace File(s) - Replaces the page in the WIKI if set to True, if False will append or prepend to the page.
-Defaults to True
-- Append to File(s) - Only meaningful if using the option to not replace the WIKI page.
-In this case, adds the contents to end of file if true, if false inserts at the new content start of the page.
-Defaults to True
 - Tag Repo - If true a Git Tag set in the value of 'Tag' parameter in the repo.
 Defaults to false
 - Tag - The tag to add to the repo, if the Tag repo flag is set to true
 - Branch - The name of the **pre-existing** branch to checkout prior to committing the change, defaults to empty, so no checkout is done and writes are done to the default master branch

 #### Required Parameters (Single File Task)
 - DataIsFile - If true will upload a file, if false the upload is the content provided as a string
-- Contents - If DataIsFile is false, this text to saved in the file set in the 'filename' parameter, can be the output from another task passed as pipeline variable
+- Contents - If DataIsFile is false, this text to saved in the file set in the 'filename' parameter, so can be the output from another task passed as pipeline variable (there is a size limit of 32,760 characters for pipeline variables)
 - SourceFile - If DataIsFile is true, this is the filename to upload, will be renamed to the value of the 'filename' parameter
+- Replace File(s) - Replaces the page in the WIKI if set to True, if False will append or prepend to the page.
+Defaults to True
+- Append to File(s) - Only meaningful if using the option to not replace the WIKI page.
+In this case, adds the contents to end of file if true, if false inserts at the new content start of the page.
+Defaults to True

 #### Required Parameters (Multi File Task)
-- targetFolder - Any sub folder on the WIKI to place the files in
+- TargetFolder - Any sub folder on the WIKI to place the files in
-- sourceFolder - The folder to scan for files to upload
+- SourceFolder - The folder to scan for files to upload
-- filter - The file filter to scan the sourceFolder for defaults to `**/*.md`
+- Filter - The file filter used to scan the sourceFolder.
+Defaults to `**/*.md`

 #### Advanced (for both tasks)
 - LocalPath - The path used to clone the repo to for updating.
 Defaults to $(System.DefaultWorkingDirectory)\\repo